emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 ---

 ## 1. About
-This tutorial provides step by step instructions on how to create Jitsi cluster based on Debian Buster (Debian 10).
+This tutorial provides step by step instructions on how to create a Jitsi cluster based on Debian Buster (Debian 10).

 Create or install a Debian Buster server for each node in this tutorial.
 Please, don't install a desktop environment, only the standard packages...